[vc_row bg_color=””][vc_column width=”1/1″][vc_column_text]What happened to common or garden tortoises?

 The statistics (Tortoise Protection Group)make for grim reading.
 Between 1969 and 1972 (just 3 years) a total of 480,000 Spur-thighed tortoises were imported into Britain – and they were just one of three commonly imported species.
 Of all those imported animals, only a tiny fraction are still alive today.

 It has been estimated by the British Chelonia Group that out of every 100 tortoises imported, 99 of them did not survive their first winter.

 We were doing everything wrong.
-Wrong food, no extra lighting, no extra heat; these animals were being taken from the wild and dropped into British gardens and expected to survive.
+Wrong food, no extra lighting, no extra heat, wrong supplies, no pools; these animals were being taken from the wild and dropped into British gardens and expected to survive.
 Imagine – being taken from the blazing heat of a Greek hillside and dumped in a lush, green, damp garden.
 There’s lots to eat, but you’re too cold to digest it properly.
 And you don’t know what’s toxic and what’s not.

 The change in temperature alone was enough to kill some, and even if they survived the summer then they had the horrors of a frosty garden shed while trapped in a cardboard box filled with straw.
 If they didn’t freeze to death they were often eaten alive by rats and mice.
 If you were shut in a box in the airing cupboard, then you had six months of starvation to look forward to because you would be far too warm to actually hibernate.
 Even if the temperature was stable and you had put on a reasonable amount of weight over the summer then you still might not survive, as you would be left in the cardboard box for twice as long as you had evolved to hibernate.
 Six months is far, far too long.